weaverryan/sfReCaptchaFormPlugin/README.markdown

 sfReCaptchaFormPlugin
 =====================

-Easily include reCAPTCHA in your symfony forms.

-This plugin has a test suite and is built on top of the well-known and trusted sfFormExtraPlugin.
+Easily add reCAPTCHA to a symfony form.
+This plugin is tested and built on top of sfFormExtraPlugin.

 This plugin works with symfony 1.3 and 1.4.